leocape/api/source/index.html.md

    - `doc_type`: 'Selfie'
    - `doc_number` and `doc_expire` are optional

-4. **Liveness** - Live photo or video verification

-   - `doc_type`: 'Liveness'
-   - This document triggers the automated verification workflow
-   - Upload this document last, after all other documents are uploaded
-   - `doc_number` and `doc_expire` are optional

-5. **Proof of Address** - Utility bill, bank statement, or lease agreement
+4. **Proof of Address** - Utility bill, bank statement, or lease agreement
    - `doc_type`: 'Proof of Address'
    - Document must be less than 3 months old
    - `doc_number` and `doc_expire` are optional